propublica/django-collaborative/README.md

 in with the credentials you selected in the `createsuperuser` step (above).
 Logging in will bring you to a configuration wizard where you will import your first Google Sheet and import its contents.

-## Deployment (not feasible, yet)

-This application relies on creating and manipulating internal Django models and database table schemas _at runtime_.
-Currently, we use the Django migrations system, requiring writing migration files followed by Python process restarts (which `runserver` handles for us).
-We're in the process of transitioning to a migrationless/rebootless method which will open a path to deployment.
-We'll remove this warning and replace it with deployment instructions once that is ready.